 When it comes to the duration it takes to complete one product cycle of 3d printing and injection molding, injection molding is the procedure that takes the least amount of time.
 However, this isn’t all to the process because developing, manufacturing, and perfecting molds can take significant time.

 A bespoke mold from steel or aluminum can take weeks to months.
-If you depend on a service provider, you may be required to wait for the allotted amount of machine time.
+If you rely on a service provider, they may require you to wait for the allocated machine time.
 Because of these several considerations, the turnaround time will be significantly greater than it would normally be.
 However, once everything is organized, performing your role should not take too much time.

 The process of 3D printing does not require any kind of lead time.
 You are prepared to move forward once the design has been completed using the software you have.
 Printing your component will take some time; in most cases, it will take a few hours.